Regularisation

 • Non-sparse Solutions: Uses all the parameters, producing non-sparse solutions.

-• Robustness to Outliers: More robust to outliers than L1 regularisation.
+• Robustness to Outliers: More robust to outliers than L1 Regularisation.

 • Feature Utilisation: All features are helpful for the model, contributing to the final predictions.